jjstn-lee/FiveStack/README.md

 2. Implementation for multiple sessions.
 3. Implementation for multiple games other than League of Legends.
 4. Utilize 'dateparser' from Python to allow for natural language time inputs.
+5. When creating a group, allow people to also sign up for others.
+6. "On the bench" feature to let people fill in